2012 Ashbourne Cup: The Final

 The turning point in the final arrived midway through the second half when All Ireland medallist midfielder Katrina Parrock switched into full forward and made no scored a goal from close range.
-Kilkenny attacker Marie Dargan added a second goal three minutes later.
+Marie Dargan added a second goal three minutes later.
 Waterford IT then pulled away with four unanswered points.
 Their Waterford IT forward line consisted of five Kilkenny county players.

 Arrangements

 The format was changed for the 2012 competition.
 In the final stages of the competition, six teams were divided into two groups of three in which each team plays two matches.
 The top two in each group went through to the cup semi finals while the bottom team in each group played in the final of the Ashbourne Shield.
-UL defeated University College Cork in the semi final by 0–10 to 1–5 and WIT defeated UCD 3–12 to 2–4.
-UUJ won the Ashbourne Shield defeating NUIG 2–13 to 3–9 with goals from Karen Kielt and Captain Sara Louise Carr.
+UL defeated University College Cork in the semi-final by 0–10 to 1–5 and WIT defeated UCD 3–12 to 2–4.
+UUJ won the Ashbourne Shield defeating NUIG 2–13 to 3–9 with goals from Karen Kielty and Captain Sara Louise Carr.